Rishmitha789/Experimental-Framework-for-Real-Time-Indian-Sign-Language-Recognition-Using-Advanced-Machine-Learnin/README.md

-# Sign-Language-Interpreter-for-The-Hearing-Speaking-Impaired
+# Experimental Framework for Real-Time Indian Sign Language Recognition Using Advanced Machine Learning Algorithms for Community Development

 ## Overview
 This project aims to develop a **real-time sign language interpreter** using:
 - **Flex and accelerometer sensors** integrated with an **ESP32 board**.
 - **Machine learning algorithms** to classify gestures and translate them into Readable outputs.
+- Setting up a local server and rendering a webpage to enable real time communication.
 - A solution enabling seamless communication for hearing and speech-impaired individuals.

 ## Features